manniie/ticket-lifecycle/README.md

 However, there are additional scenarios that can arise while a ticket is being processed.
 A ticket may be reassigned to another department, its severity level may be escalated, or it may need to be reassigned to a more qualified agent or department, depending on the impact the ticket has on the business.

 I hope this tutorial provides a clearer understanding and a better general overview of a ticket’s life cycle.
-Help desk agents can expect to handle anywhere from 10 to 100 tickets per day, depending on the size of the company.</p>
+Help desk agents can expect to handle anywhere from 10 to 100 tickets per day, depending on the size of the company.

+Now that we're finished, make sure to CLEAN UP YOUR AZURE ENVIRONMENT to avoid any unnecessary charges.

+Remember to close your Remote Desktop connection, delete the Resource Group(s) you created at the start of the tutorial, and verify that the Resource Group has been successfully deleted.</p>
 <hr>